leonchiliang/gitforteams/README.md

 ## Acknowledgements

 Emma is grateful for the support she received while employed at Drupalize.Me (Lullabot) for the development of this material.
 The first version of the reveal.js slides for this work were posted at [workflow-git-workshop](https://github.com/DrupalizeMe/workflow-git-workshop).

+## Process Note

+Read to use some process.
+Not decided.